kai687/sphinxawesome-theme/README.md

 If you have an Algolia DocSearch account for your documentation, you can use DocSearch for a search-as-you-type experience with autocomplete.
 Algolia DocSearch is free for open source documentation projects.

-### Better keyboard navigation

-Use the `Tab` key to skip through all sections on the page.
-Use the `Space` key to expand or collapse items in the navigation menu or in code definitions.